Distribution-Valued Ricci Bounds for Metric Measure Spaces, Singular Time Changes, and Gradient Estimates for Neumann Heat Flows: Gradient Flows and Convexification

 \begin{remark} The previous approach does not only allow us to define \emph{lower bounds} for the curvature of the boundary (interpreted as lower bounds for the ``second fundamental form of the boundary'') but also to define the \emph{second fundamental form} $\text{I\!I}_{\partial Y}$ itself as well as the \emph{mean curvature} $\rho_{\partial Y}$: the former as the Hessian (restricted to vectors orthogonal to $\nabla V$) and the latter as the Laplacian of the signed distance function $V=\d(\,.\,,Y)-\d(\,.\,,X\setminus Y)$.
 That is,

 provided $V\in\Dom_\loc(\Delta)$ and $\Gamma(f,V)=0$, and

 \end{remark}

 This concept of curvature bounds for the boundary has been introduced in \cite{lierl2018}, restricted there to the case of constant, nonpositive $\ell$.
 As already observed there, the two most important classes of examples are Riemannian manifolds and Alexandrov spaces.
+In these cases, if not explicitly specified otherwise, $\mm$ always will denote the corresponding $n$-dimensional Riemannian volume measure ${\mathcal L}^n$ or the $n$-dimensional Hausdorff measure ${\mathcal H}^n$.
 The proof of the next result is literally as in \cite{lierl2018}.

 \begin{Prop} Let $X$ be a Riemannian manifold, $Y$ a closed subset of $X$ with smooth boundary.
 Then $\ell$ is a lower bound (or interior lower bound or exterior lower bound, resp.) for the curvature of $\partial Y$ if and only if the real-valued second fundamental form of $\partial Y$ satisfies \end{Prop}